Enchanted57/sem-prace-d7d88/blog/working-from-home.md

 ---
 title: Remote work
+subtitle: Advantages and disadvantages of remote office type of work.
+How to stay productive event at home.
 excerpt: >-
   Post about pros and cons of working from home or in office.
 date: '2021-03-21'